learn-co-curriculum/dsc-class-imbalance-problems-lab/README.md

 # This ROC curve is misleading because the test set was also manipulated using SMOTE.
 # This produces results that will not be comparable to future cases as we have synthetically created test cases.
-# SMOTE should only be applied to training sets, and then from there an accurate gauge can be made on the model's performance
+# SMOTE should only be applied to training sets, and then from there, an accurate gauge can be made on the model's performance
 # by using a raw test sample that has not been oversampled or undersampled.
 ```